 Description

-Cultivation instruction
+Cultivation instruction.

 Protect early growth from slugs and snails.
-Regularly feed during the growing season with foods such as are well rotted manures, Tomato feed and bone meal.
+Regularly feed during the growing season with foods such as are well rotted manures, tomato feed and bone meal.

 Care Tips: